Pokerznik-O/CMS/README.md

 # CMS
-Homeworks for course Computational Methods of Science
+Homework 1 for course Computational Methods of Science

 import numpy as np
 import matplotlib.pyplot as pit